thechnet/une/DOCUMENTATION.md

 - Integers: not being of value `0`.
 - Floating-point numbers: not being of value `0.0`.
 - Strings: not being empty.
+- Lists: containing at least one element.
+- Objects: having at least one member.
 - Functions: **always** *true*.
 - Built-in functions: **always** *true*.
 - Void: **never** *true*.